zcrayman/tut-data/3/README.md

 }
 ```

-Test will pass...
+The test will now pass correctly, indicating that an implementation of `OrderRepository` is being created at runtime and works as expected.

 ### Extend the Repository with a Custom Finder

-Users want to be able to find orders that contain certain menu items.
+A requirement that affects the Persistence domain is that users need to be able to find Orders that contain certain menu items, by Menu Item ID.

-a test.
+As you should be comfortable with now, create a new test `OrdersRepositoryFindOrdersContainingTests` that will ensure this functionality is implemented correctly.

 ```java
 package com.yummynoodlebar.persistence.integration;